Trends

 • Peak Revenue Growth: The highest annual revenue growth occurred between 2020 and 2021, driven by the pandemic.

-• Global Share: Germany accounts for approximately 4.7% of the global e-commerce market in 2024.
+• Market Share: Germany accounts for approximately 11.2% of its total retail market.

 2. Social commerce statistics